timm/misc/gold/README.md

 Off-the-shelf AWK does not support objects, inheritance, or polymorphism, unit tests, or literate programming.
 But a shown here, that's easy to add.

-The result is _GOLD_, the GAWK object language.
+The result is _GOLD_, the GAWK object layer.
 Share and enjoy.

 <p align="center">
 <a href="#install"><img src="etc/img/button_install.png"></a>